Swader/codeskulptor-autosave/README.md

 ##CODESKULPTOR AUTOSAVE README

+####This extension is no longer actively developed, and will be removed from the Chrome Web Store on January 1st, 2013

 ###Introduction
 This is a Chrome extension which activates on codeskulptor.org and provides autosave functionality every 3 minutes.
 The interval can be changed from a minimum of 1 to a maximum of 100 minutes in the options screen, but feel free to fork it and tweak the settings to your liking.